ChemicalDevelopment/chaudio/README.md

 #### examples/arrange.py

 This example shows how to create an entire song, efficiently and rubustly.
+The result is `arranged.wav`